News Details

 Key Takeaway · PoE is a Thermal Design Problem

-6) Mixed Ethernet + Coax Bundles in One Conduit
+7) Mixed Ethernet + Coax Bundles in One Conduit

-Many projects use shared pathways for multiple low-voltage systems: Ethernet data, CCTV coax, access control, or BMS signals.
+Many projects use shared pathways for multiple low-voltage systems: Ethernet data, CCTV coax, access control, alarm cable, or BMS signals.
 When mixing different cable types, the area calculation stays the same, but you must sum the area of each type.

 Mixed Fill Calculation